weka/terraform-azure-weka-essential/README.md

 <br> i.e we assume `vnet_rg_name = rg_name`

 ## Network deployment options
-This weka deployment can use exiting network, or create network resources (vmet, subnet, security group) automatically.
+This weka deployment can use existing network, or create network resources (vmet, subnet, security group) automatically.
 <br>Check our [examples](examples).
 <br>In case you want to use an existing network, you **must** provide network params.
 <br>**Example**: